ahmedkamaldabour/DataMappingTast/README.md

-## About Task
+# About Task

-- This task involves matching data between tables based on keywords  "arabic," "english," or "latin."
+### - This task involves matching data between tables based on keywords  "arabic," "english," or "latin."
-- Although I approached the task with limited understanding, I've implemented it to the best of my ability.
+### - Although I approached the task with limited understanding, I've implemented it to the best of my ability.

+### To run the project

 - git clone ' link '
 - composer update